Auto Insurance Claim Advice

 Some officers will send everyone to their vehicle.
 Some will take statements on the sidewalk.

-The police officer will give you a copy so you have it for your records.
+The police officer will give you a copy so you can have it for your records.
 This sheet of paper is often confused with an actual police report.

-They are two different things and you need to know that you are required to have police report and not an information sheet (for insurance purposes).
+They are two different things and you need to know that you are required to have a police report and not an information sheet (for insurance purposes).

 This will only have information regarding the parties.
 It will not contain any information regarding fault.